VictoriaUsman/mockOLJ/README.md

 ---

-## Write-Up
+## Short Write-Up

 ### AI Tools Used
-This system was built using **Claude Code** (Anthropic's CLI tool, powered by Claude Sonnet 4.6).
-Claude designed the schema, wrote all SQL, generated the mock data, and executed the queries — working interactively with feedback on features like SCD Type 2 and cascading constraints.
+This system was built using **Claude Code** and **ChatGPT** (Anthropic's CLI tool, powered by Claude Sonnet 4.6).
+Claude designed the schema, wrote all SQL, generated the mock data, and executed the queries.

+The decision to add SCD Type 2 and cascading constraints came from me to make it more production-like ready.

 ### How Long It Took
-Approximately **1.5 hours** from first prompt to completed deliverable, including:
+Approximately **30 minutes** from first prompt to completed deliverable, including:
-- Schema design and iteration (SCD Type 2, cascading FKs, views)
+- Schema design and iteration (adding SCD Type 2, cascading FKs, views)
 - Writing realistic mock data across all four platforms
-- Writing and validating all queries against the live database
+- Writing, testing, abd validating all queries against the live database using Dbeaver
 - Documentation